Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Continuous metric problem for periodic point sets and crystals

-Periodic sets of points include lattices and model all solid crystalline materials whose every atom has a physically meaningful nucleus and can be represented by its central point.
-This atomic approach is more fundamental than models with chemical bonds, which are not physical sticks or strings between atoms, hence only abstractly representing inter-atomic interactions that depend on various thresholds for distances and angles.
-A \emph{lattice} $\La\subset\R^n$ is the infinite set of all integer linear combinations of a basis of Euclidean space $\R^n$.
-Any basis spans a parallelepiped $U$ called a primitive \emph{unit cell} of $\La$, see yellow cells in Fig.~\ref{fig:square_lattice_perturbations}.
+In Euclidean geometry, periodic sets of points model all periodic crystals since any atom has a physically meaningful nucleus represented by an atomic center \cite{feynman1971feynman}.
+This approach is more fundamental than using graphs with chemical bonds, which are not real sticks and only abstractly representing inter-atomic interactions depending on various thresholds for distances and angles.

+A \emph{lattice} $\La\subset\R^n$ is the infinite set of all integer linear combinations $\sum\limits_{i=1}^n c_i v_i$ of a basis $v_1,\dots,v_n$ of Euclidean space $\R^n$.
+Any basis defines a parallelepiped $U$ called a primitive \emph{unit cell} of $\La$.
+The first picture in Fig.~\ref{fig:hexagonal_lattices} shows different unit cells in red, green, and blue, which generate the same hexagonal lattice.

-The first picture in Fig.~\ref{fig:hexagonal_lattices} shows different unit cells generating the same hexagonal lattice.
-A \emph{periodic point set} $S\subset\R^n$ is a finite union of lattice translates $\La+p$ obtained from $\La$ by shifting the origin to any point $p$ from a finite set $M\subset U$ called a \emph{motif}.
+A \emph{periodic point set} $S\subset\R^n$ is a finite union of lattice translates $\La+p$ obtained from $\La$ by shifting the origin to a point $p$ from a finite \emph{motif} $M\subset U$.

-In the past, periodic point sets were classified in many coarse ways, which produce only finitely many classes and are discontinuous under perturbations of points in Fig.~\ref{fig:square_lattice_perturbations}.

-The nomenclature in \cite[Table~1]{lima1990nomenclature} says that all known relations depend on thresholds and do not distinguish some simple crystals.
-Thresholding can lead to a trivial classification as follows.
-Assuming that lattices are equivalent if their bases are related by a perturbation up to some small $\ep>0$, we can join any lattices by a long enough chain of perturbations, see \cite[Fig.~6.7]{zhilinskii2016introduction} or Fig.~\ref{fig:lattice_deformations}.
-The transitivity axiom (if $A\sim B$ and $B\sim C$ then $A\sim C$) of this relation with a positive threshold implies that all lattices become equivalent.
-More than 1.17 million existing structures \cite{ward2020introduction} in the world's largest Cambridge Structural Database (CSD) require finer algorithmic classifications.
-Since real crystal structures are determined in a rigid form, their strongest and most practical equivalence is rigid motion or isometry.
-An \emph{isometry} in $\R^3$ is a composition of translations, rotations, and mirror reflections in planes.
-If we exclude reflections, any orientation-preserving isometry can be realized as a continuous rigid motion via translations and rotations.

-It suffices to distinguish periodic point sets up to isometry, which will be our main equivalence relation.
-Indeed, an isometry $f$ of $\R^n$ preserves orientation if, for any single set of $n+1$ affinely independent points $p_0,\dots,p_n\in\R^n$, the map $f$ preserves the sign of the determinant of the $n\times n$ matrix whose columns are the vectors $\vec p_1-\vec p_0,\cdots,\vec p_n-\vec p_0$.

-The \emph{size} $|S|$ of a periodic point set $S$ is the number $m$ of points in its motif.
-Any lattice has $m=1$.
-The first result is Corollary~\ref{cor:compare_isosets} providing a polynomial-time algorithm for isometry testing of any periodic point sets $S,Q\subset\R^n$.
-In $\R^3$, this algorithm has time $O(m^3\log m)$.
-Due to extra symmetries of real crystals, the size $m$ in the above algorithms reduces to a small asymmetric part of a motif usually having less than 50 atoms.

-The best way to deal with inevitable noise in data is not to ignore perturbations up to a manually chosen threshold, but to quantify a deviation by a metric defined below.